andrewhong5297/mirror_social_drop/README.md

 later when article after proposal:
 - [ ]  some visualizations on how voting influence has shifted, maybe make editions NFT from this
 - [ ]  crowdfunds don't have caps in event logs, this will have to be scraped manually later (not for airdrop but for our_network)
+- [ ]  do some KPIs in dune dashboard